jgarcesres/git2jamf/README.md

 This action grabs the github work directory (or any of your choice) scans it for scripts and compares them against a pull of all scripts on jamf:
 * If it doesn't exist, it will create it
 * if it exists, it will compare the two and update it in jamf if they differ.
 Github is always treated as the source.
-* It will add a suffix with the `branch name_`  to any script that's not part of the master branch
+* It will add a suffix with the `branch name_`  to a script.
+This can be disabled and probably should for master -> to production instances.
 ## Inputs

 ### `jamf_url`